mbert/kubeadm2ha/README.md

 - Add an NGINX-based load-balancer to the cluster.
 After this, the apiserver will be available through the virtual-IP on port 8443.
 - Add etcd-operator for use with applications running in the cluster.
 This is an add-on purely because I happen to need it.
 - Pre-fetch and transfer Kubernetes images.
 This is useful for systems without Internet access.

+## Examples

+To run one of the playbooks (e.g. to set up a cluster), run ansible like this:

+$ ansible-playbook -i <your-inventory-file>.inventory cluster-setup.yaml

+A sane sequence of playbooks for a complete setup would be:

+- cluster-setup.yaml
+- etcd-operator.yaml
+- cluster-dashboard.yaml
+- cluster-load-balanced.yaml

+The following playbooks can be used as needed:

+- cluster-uninstall.yaml
+- local-access.yaml
+- uninstall-dashboard.yaml

 ## Known limitations
 This is a preview in order to obtain early feedback.
 It is far from done.
 In particular: